-The Department of Transportation reported that more than one in five (23%) of the bridges in the state are deficient and that 4 in every 10 miles (42%) of roads in the state need repair.
-The most deficient bridges are “posted” which means that vehicles over a certain weight cannot safely travel on them.
+The Department of Transportation reported that more than one in five (23%) of the bridges in the state are deficient and that four in every ten miles (42%) of roads in the state need repair.
+The most deficient bridges are “posted,” which means that vehicles over a certain weight cannot safely travel on them.
 A recent Performance Evaluation and Expenditure Review (PEER) study reported that posted bridges across the state are requiring changes to school bus routes in some districts, increasing the cost of bus transportation.
 The detours also increase the time some children spend on buses.
 According to the Mississippi Economic Council report, deficient bridges also require detours for first-responders traveling to emergencies and businesses transporting their products.

 Why a Funding Gap?

 Funding for state and local roads and bridges has not kept pace with maintenance costs for a number of reasons.
 The state’s gasoline tax of 18 cents per gallon was last updated in 1987.
 Only two other states, Alaska and Oklahoma, have older gas tax rates.
 Because the tax is based on volume instead of price, collections only go up or down as consumption changes.
 Mississippi’s gasoline consumption has only increased 1.6% since 1987, despite more vehicles traveling state roads and those vehicles traveling more miles.
 This is due to the increase fuel efficiency of vehicles over the last 30 years.